Skip to content

 • Create directory structure runtime_assets/registries/

-• Implement Pydantic schemas in providers/schema.py
+• Implement Pydantic schemas in src/tnh_scholar/gen_ai_service/models/registry.py

 • Create JSON Schema in providers/schema.json